Academic-Central/academic-central/src/pages/news/2021-12-03-teaching-tips-for-first-time-online-lecturers.md

 Even if there are only a small number of students in the classroom, always use a microphone.

 Provide speaking opportunities for online participants every 15 minutes to capture the learning status of students who are not in the classroom.
 Appoint students to speak out by asking for answers to questions.

+**The service was terminated as of March 2025.

 ---
 <a id="anchor6"></a>